-When entering Canada, a Canada Border Service Agency (CBSA) Officer stamps your passport/travel document and records the date by which you must leave Canada.
+When entering Canada, a Canada Border Service Agency (CBSA) officer stamps your passport/travel document and records the date by which you must leave Canada.
 The officer also notes any terms and conditions related to your visit.
 There may be times you wish to extend your status or change the conditions of your visit.
 If you wish to extend your status date, you should apply 30 days before your status expires.

-Usually a visitor gets six months of stay in Canada.
+Usually, a visitor gets six months of stay in Canada.
 The CBSA officer mostly stamps the travel document/passport and writes the date underneath the stamp until when a visitor is allowed to stay in Canada.
 If a CBSA officer doubts the intentions of a visitor for various reasons (no return ticket, travel document expiring in the near future, no clear purpose of visit, unstable financial circumstances), he or she can grant status for less than six months.

 You must apply to extend your visitor status in Canada as soon as possible.
-Generally a 30 day period before the expiry of status is recommended by IRCC
+Generally, a 30 day period before the expiry of status is recommended by IRCC

-When an applicant approaches port of entry in Canada, the CBSA officer examines his or her travel document/passport, an adhesive sticker, and permits the person to enter Canada.
+When an applicant approaches the port of entry in Canada, the CBSA officer examines his or her travel document/passport, an adhesive sticker, and permits the person to enter Canada.
 The CBSA officer stamps his or her travel document/passport and hands over a status document named work permit which has the duration of that permit.

 If an applicant wants to extend his or her permit to work in Canada, he or she will have to submit an application for an extension.
 Generally, a 30 day period is recommended by IRCC before the expiry of the status granted.